JaOrange/HouseInfoQuery/README.md

-# This is our software engineering project.
+# This is the project for our software engineering class.